Skip to main content

 • rural development

-The course consists of compulsory and optional modules.
-This gives you the opportunity to tailor your studies to your personal interests.
+The course consists of compulsory and optional modules allowing you to tailor your studies to your interests.

-You'll be taught by industry-experienced and research-active lecturers.
+You'll learn from industry-experienced and research-active lecturers.
 Our research in integrated agricultural production focuses on:

 Important information